-- 7.8.
-The Code is a formal expression of good governance practice against which the Commission can assess the degree of governance exercised over regulated persons.
-In this regard, the Commission is focussed on outcomes based regulation, i.e. the Code focuses on high-level principles which allow each firm to meet the requirements in a manner suitable to the specific regulated person's FSB's business without having to adhere to prescriptive rules. - 8.9.
-Whilst the Code does not apply to firms registered with the Commission under the NRFSB Law or the PB Law, to partnerships, or to Bailiwick branches of foreign domiciled companies, the its content can be helpful used as a guide to the Commission's expectations when assessing compliance with this Chapter by those businesses.
+- 8. The Code is a formal expression of good governance practice against which the Commission can assess the degree of governance exercised over regulated persons.
+In this regard, the Commission is focussed on outcomes based regulation, i.e. the Code focuses on high-level principles which allow each firm to meet the requirements in a manner suitable to the specific FSB's business without having to adhere to prescriptive rules. - 9.
+Whilst the Code does not apply to firms registered with the Commission under the NRFSB Law or the PB Law, to partnerships, or to Bailiwick branches of foreign domiciled companies, its content can be helpful as a guide to the Commission's expectations when assessing compliance with this Chapter by those businesses.